-As already mentioned, the AVT100 boasts a Mono Parallel FX loop for connection with external effects units.
-In addition to the FX Mix control on the front panel (see 'Front Panel Features,' point 18) this FX loop comprises of an FX Send jack, an FX Return jack and an FX level control button.
+As already mentioned, the AVT150 and AVT150H both boast a Mono Parallel FX loop for connection with external effects units.
+In addition to the FX Mix controls on the front panel (see 'Front Panel Features', point 22) this FX loop comprises of an FX Send jack, an FX Return jack and an FX level control button.